[8-4-1981; 5-15-2007; 8-16-2011; 2016 Code; 4-6-2016; 9-6-2016]

 Tie votes.
 The presiding officer shall, in all cases, be entitled to vote in case of a tie.
 It shall be in order for any member who voted in the majority on any question or for any member who voted in the negative when the council was equally divided, to move a reconsideration vote on the same or next succeeding regular meeting of the council.
 A motion to reconsider, having been put and lost, shall not again be in order.

 Motions.
-When a motion is made, it shall be in possession of the council and shall be stated by the presiding officer, or being in writing shall be delivered to the clerk to be read previous to debate.
+When a motion is made and seconded, it shall be in possession of the council and shall be stated by the presiding officer, or being in writing shall be delivered to the clerk to be read previous to debate.
 After a motion is stated by the presiding officer, it shall not be withdrawn except by consent of the council.
-When a member is about to speak to a question or make a motion, he or she shall rise and address the presiding officer, and the presiding officer shall pronounce the name of the member entitled to the floor, and the member shall confine himself to the question under consideration.
+When a member is about to speak to a question or make a motion, he or she shall address the presiding officer, and the presiding officer shall pronounce the name of the member entitled to the floor, and the member shall confine himself to the question under consideration.
 No member shall speak more than twice on any question nor more than 10 minutes at any one time without leave of three-fourths of the members present.

 A motion to adjourn shall always be in order, unless the council is engaged in voting, and shall be decided without debate.